CTFd/ctfcli/README.md

 ## 1. Create an Event

 ctfcli turns the current folder into a CTF event git repo.
-It asks for the base url of the CTFd instance you're working with ahd an access token.
+It asks for the base url of the CTFd instance you're working with and an access token.

 ```
 ❯ ctf init